 size: 100M

-The created disk can be used to connect to the virtual machine.
+Once the disk is created, we can use it to connect to the virtual machine.

-- Check the status of the created resource using the command:
+You can view the status of the created resource with the command:

 Creating a disk from an image

-You can create disks from existing disk images as well as from external resources such as images.
+We can create disks using existing disk images as well as external sources like images.

-When creating a disk share, you can specify the desired size.
-If no size is specified, a disk will be created with a size corresponding to the original disk image stored in the VirtualImage
+When creating a disk resource, we can specify the desired size.
+If no size is specified, a disk will be created with the size corresponding to the original disk image stored in the VirtualMachineImage or ClusterVirtualMachineImage resource.
+If you want to create a larger disk, you must explicitly specify this.

 apiVersion: virtualization.deckhouse.io/v1alpha2